Therapy Sessions in Port Coquitlam

 Symptoms of Relationship Issues

-Emotional: Loneliness, resentment, or fear of rejection.
+Loneliness, resentment, or fear of rejection.

-Behavioural: Avoiding dating, struggling to trust others, or repeating unhealthy patterns.
+Avoiding dating, struggling to trust others, or repeating unhealthy patterns.

-How Relationship Issues Can Show Up in Your Life
+How Relationship Issues Can Show Up In Your Life

 Relationship challenges can affect every part of your life, including: